-Other locations include the Williamston Depot Museum and the Gunn School.
-Ddates and times are yet to be confirmed.
+Other locations include the Williamston Depot Museum and downtown CADL building.
+Dates and times are yet to be confirmed.
 If you know of an organization that would like to host the exhibit in other areas of the county, contact Jacob McCormick

 , Chair of the Ingham County Historical Commission or Audrey Martini

 The temporary exhibit is provided by the Ingham County Historical Commission, whose members have spent a great deal of time researching the schools and gathering historic photographs to share with the public.
 Most of the one-room schools in Ingham County are no longer in existence, but through the efforts of the Commission, these schools will not be forgotten.

 The ultimate goal of the Ingham County Historical Commission's research and its traveling display is to place a more permanent display featuring one-room schools at the Ingham County Courthouse.
 Members of the Commission also hope to write a book on the 138 schoolhouses identified to date.